Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Superradiant scattering

 Replacing (\ref{sc2}) in (\ref{eq:eQ}), we arrive at an inequality in terms of $eq$ and the position where the reflecting mirror is located, $r_{\rm{m}}$,

-In this way, we obtained a lower bound for $eq$ such that the unstable modes remain trapped in a well potential for $\mathcal{H}(r_{\rm{m}})>0$, indicating that the perfect mirror conditon is a suitable mechanism for the creation of a charged black hole bomb as happens in the RN case \cite{hod4}.
-Nevertheless, we must verify that the $\mathcal{H}$ function is always positive defined outside the horizon.
+To this extent, we obtained a lower bound for the quantity $eq$ such that the unstable modes remain trapped in a well potential for $\mathcal{H}(r_{\rm{m}})>0$, indicating that the perfect mirror condition is a suitable mechanism for the creation of a charged black hole bomb as happens in the RN case \cite{hod4}.
+Nevertheless, we must verify that the $\mathcal{H}$ function is always positively defined outside the horizon.
 To show this numerically, it is useful to introduce some new variables called $0<s=r_{\rm{h}}/r_{\rm{m}}<1$, $0<q<1$, and $\bar{m}=2Mm>0$.
 Then, Eq. (\ref{eq:eQ2}) can be recast as follows,